ScreenPyHQ/screenpy/docs/example/resolutions.rst

 while the other used a custom ``IsPalpable`` Resolution.
 Let's examine the latter.

-Resolutions all inherit
+Resolutions are :class:`~screenpy.protocols.Resolvable`.
-from the :class:`~screenpy.resolutions.BaseResolution` class.
-All that is needed
-is a ``line`` and a "matcher" function.
+This means they have a ``resolve`` method, which calls and returns a "matcher" function for the assertion.

-The ``line`` appears in the log.
-Write the line such that
-it describes the expected value while completing the sentence,
-"Hoping it's...".
-You can use ``{expectation}`` here to reference the expected value.

 The "matcher" function
 can come from `PyHamcrest <https://github.com/hamcrest/PyHamcrest#pyhamcrest>`__,